DETAILED ACTION

 In regards to claim 17, Kevelos doesn’t explicitly teach:

-obtaining, by the processor, a second firmware; and storing, by the processor, the second firmware in an available second slot of the plurality of slots at the first memory.
+obtaining, by the processor, a second firmware; and storing, by the processor, the second firmware in an available slot of the first slot or the second slot at the first memory.

 However, Lappi teaches such use (column 1, lines 56-60, see the device then checks a second non-volatile memory ((2nd SLOT)) device for new firmware.
 If there is new firmware stored in the second non-volatile memory device, the device loads the new firmware into a volatile memory device and reboots with the new firmware).